graphdrawing/gd2022/pages/registration.md

   * Free (but registration required)

-* Invitation letter issue fee 3,000 yen
+* Invitation documents posting fee 3,000 yen
+(Please see the [visa page](visa.md) describing the necessity of invitation documents for participants from particular countries.)

 Remarks: